Pathfinder -- Navigating and Analyzing Chemical Reaction Networks with an Efficient Graph-based Approach: Results and Discussion

 After completion of these trials, the CRN was analyzed with different starting conditions to investigate the reactivity of \ce{HIO3} with \ce{H2O} and the resulting products; namely, \ce{HIO3} and \ce{H2O} with compound costs set to \SI{1.0}{\au} and \SI{0.45}. \ce{H2O} had the same cost assigned as in the \textsc{Pathfinder} analyses before, the compound cost of \ce{HIO3} equaled the cost of \ce{I2} of the preceding exploration round.
 Due to the different starting conditions, compound costs were different compared to the analysis with \ce{I2} instead of \ce{HIO3} as starting conditions.
 Compounds with costs up to \SI{34}{\au} were only combined with \ce{H2O} in elementary-step trials as we were solely interested in reactions with \ce{H2O} at this point.

-The graph of the CRN was build from 3916 of the 4540 found reactions.
-624 reactions were not considered, because either the forward or the backward reaction barriers were below \SI{4.5}{kJ / mol}.
+The graph of the CRN was built from 3,916 of the 4,540 found reactions.
+A total of 624 reactions were not considered because either the forward or the backward reaction barriers were below \SI{4.5}{kJ / mol}.
 Reactions with barriers below this threshold were considered technical failures and therefore not included in the graph.
-Hence, the resulting graph consisted of 1046 compound nodes and 7832 reaction nodes (LHS nodes and RHS nodes) with 29212 edges.
+Hence, the resulting graph consisted of 1,046 compound vertices and 7,832 reaction vertices (LHS vertices and RHS vertices) with 29,212 edges.
+On a single core of an Intel Xeon E-2176G (3.70 GHz) central processing unit with a \textsc{Python} 3.8.13 interpreter, the construction of the graph took about \SI{2}{min} and the determination of all compound costs took about \SI{10}{min}.

 Among the discovered compounds were hydrogen iodide \ce{HI}, hypoiodous acid \ce{HIO}, iodous acid \ce{HIO2} and iodic acid \ce{HIO3}.
 These cover the oxidation states of iodine from \textrm{$-$I} to \textrm{V}.
 The disproportionation of \ce{I2} to \ce{HI} and \ce{HIO3} should therefore be included in the CRN as \ce{HI} and \ce{HIO3} were discovered starting from \ce{I2} and \ce{H2O}.